-Each user assessed examples of prototypical parts generated by ProtoPool, ProtoTree~\cite{nauta2021neural} and ProtoPool without focal similarity in a randomized way.
-Naturally, the user does not know which image is generated by which model, and there is no difference in preprocessing those images between models.
-Each person answered 10 questions for each combination of dataset and model, which resulted in 60 responses per participant.
+To ensure a broad spectrum of the users, we ran the AMT batches at four different hours (8 AM, 2 PM, 8 PM, 12 PM CET) and required balanced sex in (53\% of women) and versatile age (from 20 to 60) of the users.
+Each user assessed examples of prototypical parts generated by ProtoPool, ProtoTree~\cite{nauta2021neural} and ProtoPool without focal similarity in a randomized order.
+The user did not know which image was generated by which model, and there was no difference in preprocessing those images between models.
+Each person answered ten questions for each dataset and model combination, resulting in 60 responses per participant.
 These 60 images were randomly selected from the pool of 180 images (30 for each combination of dataset and model).
 Each user had unlimited time for the answer.
-The task was to assign a score from 1 to 5 where 1 meant \textit{``I am certain that this is NOT a distinctive feature''} and 5 meant \textit{``I am sure that this feature is distinctive''}.
+The task was to assign a score from 1 to 5 where 1 meant \textit{``Least salient''} and 5 meant \textit{``Most salient''}.
 A sample question is presented in~\Cref{fig:question} and the results are shown in ~\Cref{tab:user}.
 One can observe that ProtoPool achieves the highest number of positive answers (4 and 5).
-Additionally, all models are generally better for Stanford Cars rather than CUB-200-2011, which can be correlated to the weaker intra-class similarity in the case of car models~\cite{nauta2021neural}.
-Overall, we conclude that enrichment of the model with focal similarity substantially improves the model interpretability, better detecting distinctive features.
+Additionally, ProtoTree is better for Stanford Cars rather than CUB-200-2011, which can be correlated to the weaker intra-class similarity in the case of car models~\cite{nauta2021neural}.
+Overall, we conclude that the enrichment of the model with focal similarity substantially improves the model interpretability and better detects salient features.